Investment Properties Toronto: A Practical Guide to Real Estate Investing | Own In Toronto

 Properties within walking distance of TTC subway stations or GO Transit consistently attract stronger tenant demand and command higher rents.
 This holds for both condos and freehold.
 Don't underestimate the rental premium that walkability and transit deliver.

-Roof, HVAC, windows, plumbing — understand the age and condition of major systems.
+Roof, HVAC, windows, plumbing: understand the age and condition of major systems.
 A property with a below-market purchase price may be pricing in $40,000 in deferred maintenance.
 A home inspection isn't optional on an investment purchase; it's a core underwriting tool.

-Tenant situation and RTA implications
+Tenant Situation and RTA Implications

 05